loitd/python4desktop/README.md

 # PYTHON FOR DESKTOP APPLICATIONS
-_How to How to develop, pack and deliver Python applications with TkInter and Kivy_
+_How to develop, pack and deliver Python applications with TkInter and Kivy_

 This is the official repository of the book [PYTHON FOR DESKTOP APPLICATIONS](https://www.amazon.com/dp/B08KYF5LZT).
 Buy it on [Amazon](https://www.amazon.com/dp/B08KYF5LZT)